liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 expected for IDE 3.1. -Cody -->

 If you don't already have a `service.xml` file, create one in your `*-service` module.
 Once it's created, open it.
-Liferay IDE provides a Diagram mode and a Source mode to give you different perspectives of the service information in your `service.xml` file.
+Liferay @ide@ provides a Diagram mode and a Source mode to give you different perspectives of the service information in your `service.xml` file.
 Diagram mode is helpful for creating and visualizing relationships between service entities.
 Source mode brings up the `service.xml`